 Configures the number of lines per screen displayed in the CLI for the current session.
 A value of 0 disables paging.
-By default, it is set to 28
+By default, it is set to, the corresponding line vty length or line console length value in effect at login.

-Table 137.
+Table 138.
 System Configuration Commands (continued)

-Con nmand Syntax and Usage
+Co mmand Syntax and Usage

-sys tem idle <0-60>
+lir ne console length <0-300>

+Configures the number of lines per screen displayed in the CLI by default for console sessions.
+Setting it to 0 disables paging.
+The default value is 28.

+Command mode: Global configuration

+no line console

+Sets line console length to the default value of 28.

+Command mode: Global configuration

+lir he vty length <0-300>

+Sets the default number of lines per screen displayed for Telnet and SSH

+sessions.
+A value of 0 disables paging.
+The default value is 28.

+Command mode: Global configuration

+no line vty

+Sets line vty length to the default value of 28.

+Command mode: Global configuration

+sy stem idle $<0-60>$

 Sets the idle timeout for CLI sessions, from 1 to 60 minutes.
-The default is 10 minutes.
+The default is 10

+minutes.
 A value of 0 disables system idle timeout.

 Command mode: Global configuration

-sys tem linkscan {fast normal slow}
+sy stem linkscan {fast normal slow}

 Configures the link scan interval used to poll the status of ports.

 Command mode: Global configuration

-- tem notice <maximum 1024="" character="" login="" multi-line="" notice=""> <</maximum> '.' to end> Displays login notice immediately before the "Enter password:" prompt.
+sy stem notice <maximum 1024="" character="" login="" multi-line="" notice=""> <'.' to end></maximum>

+Displays login notice immediately before the "Enter password:" prompt.
 This notice can contain up to 1024 characters and new lines.

 Command mode: Global configuration

-[no] banner <1-80 characters>
+[nc] banner <1-80 characters>

 Configures a login banner of up to 80 characters.
 When a user or administrator logs into the switch, the login banner is displayed.
 It is also displayed as part of the output from the show sys-info command.

 Command mode: Global configuration

-[no] hostname < character string >
+[nc] hostname < character string >

 Enables or disables displaying of the host name (system administrator's name) in the Command Line Interface (CLI).

 Command mode: Global configuration

-[no] system reset-control
+[nc] system reset-control

-Enables or disables the reset control flag.
+- Enables or disables the reset control flag.
 When enabled, the switch continues to function after a crash of the main processor, using the last known Layer 2/3 information.

 Command mode: Global configuration

-[no] system packet-logging

-Enables or disables logging of packets that come to the CPU.
-The default setting is enabled.

-Command mode: Global configuration

-sho w system